 Any complaint relating to the Headteacher of the school must be raised in the first instance with the Chief Executive Officer who will determine whether it is appropriate to try and resolve the matter informally.
+This can be dealt with by a Chief Officer of the Trust on behalf of the Chief Executive Officer.

-If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Chief Executive Officer will appoint the Chair or other suitably experienced member of the Local Education Committee to investigate the matter, adhering to the principles outlined in Stage 2 above.
+If informal resolution cannot be reached, or the complaint is sufficiently serious to warrant escalation to the formal process straight away, the Chief Executive Officer will appoint the Chair or other suitably experienced member of the Local Governing Body to investigate the matter, adhering to the principles outlined in Stage 2 above.